 Polishing Cast Aluminum

-Q. If I have a course Aluminum Intake Manifold (cast molded) and was wondering if there was a certain technique to getting this to a smoothed polished finish?Chris Hoglund
+Q. If I have a coarse Aluminum Intake Manifold (cast molded) and was wondering if there was a certain technique to getting this to a smoothed polished finish?Chris Hoglund

 - Auburn Hills, Michigan